Reve d'Essor: 2011: three-year-old season

 On 5 March at Hanshin, Reve d'Essor made her debut in the 1600 metres Tulip Sho, a race which serves as a trial for the Oka Sho, which is run in early April and is the traditional start to the annual classic races for three-year-olds in Japan.
 Starting at odds of 1/10 she was restrained as usual in the early stages before taking the lead in the straight and drawing away to win by easily four lengths from Rice Terrace.
 Later that month the filly sustained a leg injury in training and was off the track until autumn.

 After an absence of months six months Reve d'Essor returned at Kyoto in November to contest the Queen Elizabeth II Commemorative Cup, a race which saw her pitted against older fillies and mares for the first time.
 She started the 6.3/1 third favourite but never looked likely to win and suffered her first defeat as she came home eleventh of the eighteen runners, almost nine lengths behind the winner Snow Fairy.
 On 18 December Reve d'Essor was made odds-on favourite for the Aichi Hai over 2000 metres at Kokura Racecourse, but finished fourth behind Fumino Imagine.
+She was planned to race in the Kyoto Kinen but withdrew due to the right hind hock injury.
+This injury later got worse as the diagnosis found that she had an avulsion fracture on his front leg.
+These two simultaneous injury pushed forward for her immediate retirement and she would assigned as a broodmare at the Northern Farm.

 In the Japanese rankings for 2011, Reve d'Essor was rated the second best three-year-old filly, four pounds behind Aventura.

+Racing form

+Reve d'Essor won four races in six starts.
+This data is available in JBIS and netkeiba.